hack-monk/yamlguard/README.md

 yamlguard kube-validate manifests/ --kube-version 1.30
 ```

 This catches schema violations before they cause deployment failures.

-Note that Kubernetes validation is still evolving—basic schema validation works great, but we're continuously improving it.
+**⚠️ Current Limitations:** Kubernetes validation in v0.1.0 is functional for basic schema validation, but we're actively refining schema reference handling.
+Some complex manifests with deeply nested references may not validate perfectly yet.
+For production use, we recommend:
+- Using it as a first-pass validation alongside `kubectl --dry-run`
+- Testing critical manifests in a staging environment
+- Reporting any validation issues you encounter so we can improve coverage

+We're continuously improving this feature and welcome feedback on edge cases you encounter.

 ### Secrets Scanning